 For example, you might be able to claim a deduction if you rely on a cat to protect your business from pests, or take a deduction for dogs working on your farm to protect livestock from prey.

 If you want to claim pets as a business expense, hold on to all your receipts related to their caretaking.
-Examples of expenses you can write off include food and veterinarian costs.
+IRS Publication 535 (2022) provides a list of common business expense deductions, but examples of pet expenses that may qualify as tax write-offs include food and veterinarian costs.
 You should also keep a record of how much time the animal spends at your business.

 If your pets perform in some way that earns you income, you may be able to claim them (and their related costs) as a business expense.
 For example, some people ride horses as a hobby, but if you perform by riding a horse and make an income from it, the IRS might consider the cost of caring for that horse as a qualified business expense.